ForeachOS/foreach-common-libraries/README.md

  > On macOS you might have to do `TMPDIR=/private$TMPDIR docker-compose up` to workaround tmp dir issues.

 In order to start the test application in development mode with support for one of the cloud providers an additional profile is required, `azure` for azure support and `aws` for aws support.

+### Release procedure

+The release procedure can be found in the comments at the bottom of the `.gitlab-ci.yml` file.

 ### License